MojRoid/RESUME/Moj Abubakr - resume.md

 [![Deliveroo](./icons-20/deliveroo.png)](https://deliveroo.co.uk/) [**Deliveroo**](https://deliveroo.co.uk/) | **March 2018 - Current** | **Software Engineer (Android)** - *"Your favourite restaurants, delivered fast to your door."*

+- Working in the restaurants team building the restaurant live orders app which is used by restaurants to accept, reject and view live orders.
+- Took an active lead position, engaging with product roadmap, discovery and feature refinement.
-- Working in the restaurants team building the restaurant live orders app.
-Features implemented include; a Bluetooth printer library used to print order receipts, a web-socket library to provide real-time connection with our servers to eliminate the need for polling, Marketplace+ support, code-base modularization to better improve architecture as well as several other product enhancements and features.
+- Features implemented include; a Bluetooth printer library used to print order receipts, a web-socket library to provide real-time connection with our servers to both eliminate the need for polling and it's associated polling delay, Marketplace+ support, code-base modularization to better improve architecture as well as several other product enhancements and features.
+- Converted the vast majority of the app from Java to Kotlin.
+- Streamlined our release process through automation and CI optimizations.
+- Active participation in our restaurant software strategy.

 [![TAB](./icons-20/tab.png)](http://www.theappbusiness.com/) [**The App Business**](http://www.theappbusiness.com/) |  **June 2016 - February 2018** | **Software Engineer (Android)** - *"The App Business is a mobile solutions company: we re-imagine the business and operations of the world’s leading organisations through mobile."*